vishaldhole173/pro-stream-documentation/User/VisionStream/Streaming/Pipelines/pipelines.md

 ## <img src="https://raw.githubusercontent.com/vishaldhole173/pro-stream-documentation/main/fontawesome/svgs/solid/trash.svg" width="20" height="20">  Delete a pipeline

-- Press the trash icon in the lower-left of the pipelines listing page.
+* Press the trash icon in the lower-left of the pipelines listing page.
-- The application will prompt the user to confirm their intention to delete the pipeline.
+* The application will prompt the user to confirm their intention to delete the pipeline.
 * This confirmation step is crucial as the action cannot be undone.
-* Upon confirmation, the application permanently removes the pipeline and any referenced to it.
+* Upon confirmation, the application permanently removes the pipeline and any references to it.

 ## <img src="https://raw.githubusercontent.com/vishaldhole173/pro-stream-documentation/main/fontawesome/svgs/solid/plus.svg" width="20" height="20">  Add pipeline